nih-cfde/training-and-engagement/hackmd/UNIX.md

 ### Wildcards

-Sometimes you know a file or directory exists, but you can't find it.
+Sometimes you know a file or directory exists, but you can not find it.
 Sometimes you want to find many files with similar properties.
 This is where the wildcard (`*`) comes in handy.
 What do the following commands do?

 1. `ls *`
 1. `ls F3D*`
-1. `ls *fasta`
+1. `ls *.fasta`

 :::spoiler

 1. `ls *` lists files in the working directory and 1 level down.
 1. `ls MiSeq/F3D*` lists files in the data/MiSeq directory that start with "F3D".
-1. `ls MiSeq/*fasta` lists files in the data/MiSeq directory that end with "fasta".
+1. `ls MiSeq/*.fasta` lists files in the data/MiSeq directory that end with "fasta".

 :::